NBFC for Sale in India

 The complete process of sale and getting RBI approval for the change in management of the NBFC takes at least 2-3 months.
 Hence, you must examine the credentials of Acquirer Company whether it will be able to hold on during this period or not.

-- The first step required for the sale of NBFC in India is that the Board of Directors of both, the Target and the Acquirer companies, are in favor of this sale.
+- The first step required for the sale of NBFC in India is that the Board of Directors of both, the Target and the Acquirer companies, are in favour of this sale.

 - Once the Board has approved of the sale, you are to share with the Acquirer Company, the documents related to the business and administration.
 Once they confirm of buying and give you the go-ahead with closing down, an MOU (Memorandum of Understanding) will be signed by both of you.
 On this, you must take some token money as confirmation of buying, from the Acquirer